Our top 12 environmental campaigns of 2022

 Greenhouse's top 12 environmental campaigns of 2022

-2022 was a tumultuous year to say the least.
+But it was also a tumultuous year to say the least.
 Early on, the world was plunged into geopolitical turmoil as Russia invaded Ukraine.
 Back home, the energy market faced further shocks, with the increase in the energy price cap forcing a significant proportion of the population into financial uncertainty.
 One month later, in April, the IPCC declared it was ‘now or never’ if the world wanted to prevent the worst effects of climate breakdown.
 And within four months, the UK was witnessing record-breaking temperatures of over 40 degrees Celsius, as drought ravaged the country and caused major disruptions to food supply chains.

-There were also major highlights.
-The election of President Lula in Brazil in November pulled future of the Amazon rainforest back from the brink.
+One of our highlights though was the election of President Lula in Brazil in November pulled future of the Amazon rainforest back from the brink.
 Two weeks later, major commitments to loss and damage payments were made at COP27.
 And in December negotiators at CBD COP15 – the ‘biodiversity COP’ – pushed through a historic commitment to halt biodiversity loss and restore 30% of the world’s ecosystems by 2030.

 What did our year look like at Greenhouse?
 With over 100 individual campaigns to reflect on, we have a lot to be proud of.
 Here are some reflections on a bumper year of driving impact.